PavanRangani/docs/docs/prd/estate-plan/directives.md

 ## Add Directives

+## System Rule

+- First time Add directives dialog will show common add dialog with all four directives.

 ### UX Rule

 - If any of the directives section have data, then `Execution Date` field will be mandatory for that section.
 Otherwise its not a mandatory.
 - Show proper message when no records available.
+- If there isn’t any data entered in the add dialog, it doesn’t allow to save.
+At least one directive data is mandatory. it shows error message on click of add button.

 ### UI Rule